Prostate Specific Antigen (PSA)

 PSA test results can be interpreted a number of different ways and there may be differences in cutoff values between different laboratories.

-- The value for total PSA below which the presence of prostate cancer is considered to be unlikely is 4.0 ng/ml (nanograms per milliliter of blood).
-There are some that feel that this level should be lowered to 2.5 ng/ml in order to detect more cases of prostate cancer.
-Others argue that this would lead to more over-diagnosing and over-treating cancers that are not clinically significant.
+- Many experts consider a PSA level less than 4.0 ng/ml (nanograms per milliliter of blood) to mean that it is unlikely that you have prostate cancer.
+However, some feel that this level should be lowered to 2.5 ng/ml in order to detect more cases of prostate cancer.
+Yet, others argue that this would lead to more over-diagnosing and over-treating cancers that are not clinically significant.

-- There is agreement that men with a total PSA level greater than 10.0 ng/ml are at an increased risk for prostate cancer (more than a 50% chance, according to the American Cancer Society (ACS)).
+- There is agreement that a total PSA level greater than 10.0 ng/ml indicates an increased risk for prostate cancer (more than a 50% chance, according to the American Cancer Society, (ACS)).

 - Total PSA levels between 4.0 ng/ml and 10.0 ng/ml may indicate prostate cancer (about a 25% chance, according to the ACS), benign prostate hyperplasia (BPH), or inflammation of the prostate.
 These conditions are more common in the elderly, as is a general increase in PSA levels.
 Total PSA between 4.0 ng/ml and 10.0 ng/ml is often referred to as the "gray zone."
 It is in this range that the free PSA may be useful (see next bullet).